-Section 9: Declaration Page (Updated)
+Section 9: Proposal Declaration Page

 All contact PIs are required to tick a box online to indicate their acceptance of the terms and conditions of the Full Proposal and should read the declaration page before they do so.
+The wording is the same as for the EOI round.